 If you’re taking a multi-week road trip, you might want to weave in accommodation where you can access a laundry service, particularly if you’re travelling with children.
 Vespera Resort on Pismo Beach, Autograph Collection is the perfect family stopover where you can refresh everyone’s wardrobes ready for the next leg of the adventure, while the kids enjoy a huge array of recreational facilities and a superb beach.
 Our California Family Road Trip has been designed with families in mind and includes a few days of beach bliss on Pismo alongside city fun and coastal charms.

 It can help with budget planning if you know what you’ll do when you’re there.
 Adding extras like the Go City Passes in Los Angeles gives you access to over 40 things to do, including Universal Studios.
 In San Francisco, you can pre-book your hop-on, hop-off City Sightseeing tour or add a day trip to Napa, making the experiences part of the upfront cost of your holiday and giving you even more to look forward to.

 Last but not least, go prepared with the ultimate playlist.
 You’ll have some long stretches of driving, and what’s a good road trip without some epic tunes?
 This is the time to go full-on cliché with classic Californian tracks.
 Most American hire cars have Bluetooth or a way to hook up your phone to the car’s stereo.

 There’s no better way to experience America than by hitting the open road.
-Discover more routes in our epic road trip collection then get in touch and we’ll plan everything to perfection.
+Discover more routes in our California multi-centre collection then get in touch and we’ll plan everything to perfection.